Ankle fractures

 Classification

-The first classification system was proposed by Percival Pott 3, describing fractures in terms of malleoli involved: unimalleolar, bimalleolar and trimalleolar.
-Despite its ease to identify fractures and decreased inter/intra observer variability, it has been superseded by two systems of classification which takes into consideration the rotational mechanism of injury and the stability of the fracture; each has its own advantages and disadvantages:
+The first classification system was proposed by Percival Pott 3, describing fractures in terms of malleoli involved: unimalleolar, bimalleolar, and trimalleolar.
+Despite its ease of identifying fractures and decreased inter/intraobserver variability, it has been superseded by systems of classification that take into consideration the rotational mechanism of injury and the stability of the fracture; each has its advantages and disadvantages:

 Radiographic features

-An approach to reading ankle radiograph can be read here.
+See: An approach to reading an ankle radiograph.

 Treatment and prognosis